-The right set of grips will also make a massive difference in your happiness on the bike.
-The wrong grips can lead to arm pump (fatigue) a sore neck and shoulders from death-gripping the bars and cause blisters on your hands.
+There's no definitive right or wrong pair of grip.
+The best MTB grips come in a variety of materials and styles, but the right set of grips that work best with your hands will also make a massive difference in your happiness on the bike.
+The wrong grips can lead to arm pump (fatigue), a sore neck and shoulders from death-gripping the bars, and cause blisters on your hands.

 The final touchpoint on the bike is your feet.
 The right pair of shoes will not only save you some grams, but they will also lead to a more efficient pedal stroke and more overall comfort both on and off the bike.

-Before choosing the correct tyre it's worth checking if your current setup is already tubeless - you'll be surprised by how many brand-new mountain bikes come stock with inner tubes.
-A tubeless conversion will eliminate pinch flats (there is no tube to pinch), allow for lower tyres pressure which improves traction and rolling resistance.
-Even better, the sealant inside will plug up most punctures before you realise you have one and save a few grams vs running a tube.
+Before choosing from the best mountain bike tires to attach to your wheels, it's worth checking if your current setup is already tubeless - you'll be surprised by how many brand-new mountain bikes come stock with inner tubes.
+A tubeless conversion will eliminate pinch flats (there is no tube to pinch) and allow for lower tire pressure which improves traction and rolling resistance.
+Even better, the sealant inside will plug up most punctures before you realize you have one and save a few grams vs running a tube.

-A good set of tyres can change your bike from a skittering death trap to a sure-footed Alpine Ibex that maintains traction on steep climbs, wet roots and off-camber corners.
-Tread pattern will also make an enormous difference in how your bike rides: a tyre with small closely spaced knobbies will be less than useless in the deep mud, while a mud tyre will be slow-rolling and squirmy on hard, dusty trails.
+A good set of tires can change your bike from a skittering death trap to a sure-footed Alpine Ibex that maintains traction on steep climbs, wet roots and off-camber corners.
+Tread pattern will also make an enormous difference in how your bike rides: a tire with small closely spaced knobbies will be less than useless in the deep mud, while a mud tire will be slow-rolling and squirmy on hard, dusty trails.
 Another attribute to consider is sidewall and puncture protection.

-Things to keep in mind when looking at a dropper post are the diameter and insertion depth.
-If your bike has a 27.2mm post, we've got bad news; there aren't a whole lot of options on the market.
-However, for those with a bike that will take a 30.9mm or 31.6mm post, there are hundreds of possibilities.
+Things to keep in mind when looking at the best dropper posts are the diameter and insertion depth.
+If your bike has a 27.2mm post, there are fewer options, however, they do exist.
+For those with a bike that will take a 30.9mm or 31.6mm post, there are hundreds of possibilities.